Kazmirchuk/nats-tcl/API.md

 ### objectName request subject message ?-timeout ms? ?-callback cmdPrefix?
 Sends a message to the specified subject using an automatically generated transient `replyTo` subject (inbox).
 - If no callback is given, the request is synchronous and blocks in (possibly, coroutine-aware) `vwait` until a reply is received.
 The reply is the return value.
-If no reply arrives within `timeout`, it raises an error "TIMEOUT".
+If no reply arrives within `timeout`, it raises the error `ErrTimeout`.
 - If a callback is given, the call returns immediately, and when a reply is received or a timeout fires, the command prefix will be invoked from the event loop with 2 additional arguments: `timedOut` (equal to 1, if the request timed out) and a `reply`.

 ### objectName ping ?-timeout ms?